Ubiquitous Late Radio Emission from Tidal Disruption Events: Discussion

 \subsection{Origin of Delayed Outflows}

 There are at least two broad possibilities for the origin of the delayed mildly relativistic outflow, both of which connect to its assumed origin in a fast outflow from the innermost regions of the black hole accretion flow.
+We note explicitly that it is possible that late-time radio emission is of diverse origins, given the range of behavior in terms of parameters such as the timescales, luminosities, rise rates, and other features.
+Additional observations of radio TDEs at late times will allow us to distinguish between scenarios.

 One possibility is that the delayed radio emission is due to the timescales for debris circularization and viscous accretion \citep{Hayasaki2021}.
 In this scenario, the first stream-stream collisions produce the optical/UV flare, creating a debris-circularized ring.
 The ring then evolves viscous-diffusively, and reaches the innermost stable circular orbit (ISCO) on a timescale of months to years after the initial flare, consistent with the timescale we infer for our TDEs.
 However, with a disk wind velocity of $\sim 0.4c$, this is inconsistent with the velocities we infer for our TDEs, although may be possible to achieve if the outflow mass was very low or the radius for the ISCO was exceptionally large.